 - Appropriate analysis and interpretation of externally controlled studies

 - The critical role of externally controlled studies in supporting marketing applications for orphan/rare disease products.

 Kevin Barber, PhD, RAC, PMP, serves as Rho’s Vice President of Regulatory Strategy & Submissions, providing extensive strategic leadership, scientific knowledge, and regulatory expertise to support Rho’s clientele in the development and execution of integrated regulatory strategies and clinical development plans for drugs, biologics, and medical devices.
 Dr. Barber has close to 25 years of experience in regulatory affairs and product development across all phases, from preclinical through product launch and post-approval life cycle management.
 Dr. Barber holds a PhD in Biomedical Engineering from Duke University and prior to joining Rho, he served in leadership positions, including Senior Director of…

-Rob Woolson serves as Rho’s Chief Strategist for Regulatory Biostatistics and Data Standards.
+Rob Woolson serves as Rho’s Vice President of Regulatory Strategy & Biometrics.
 Mr. Woolson joined Rho in 2007 and has 20 years’ experience as an applied statistician.
 He has an extensive background working with small biotech and pharmaceutical companies to successfully bridge and navigate the biometrics, CDISC data standards, and regulatory requirements of drug and biologics development.
 He has advised and supported sponsor companies through 12 marketing applications in several therapeutic areas, including playing a vital role in numerous FDA and Advisory Committee meetings.
-Mr. Woolson brings this experience to his current role providing strategic guidance to sponsor companies…
+Mr. Woolson brings this experience to his current role providing strategic guidance to sponsor companies as…